melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 ### View a file

 We’ve covered finding the locations, sizes and lengths of files, but how do we look inside them?
 The `less` command allows us to view (but not edit) text-based files.
+The `-S` flag sets the line folding to off.
+This is particularly useful when you have very long lines (like our FASTQ files).

 ```
-less sample_1.fastq
+less -S sample_1.fastq
 ```

 ??? attention "No such file or directory"